Starting your career in Germany: what to expect / 26-5-SCG-1

 Participants will leave with a clearer understanding of their career options in Germany, how to navigate the system, and how to make conscious choices about their next steps.
 They will feel more confident about their ability to make a choice that fits them.

-For updates and announcements register to our DRS Newsletter.
+Updates on available places, events, calls, announcements and more: register to our DRS Newsletter.

-Further information
+Further information under:

 Course Format: